chaosvolt/cdda-arcana-mod/README.md

 If you are using Dark Days Ahead, place the included Arcana folder in your data/mods folder.
 If you are using the Bright Nights fork, use the Arcana_BN folder instead.
 In either case it is recommended that, if updating the mod, to delete the older version of the folder rather than just dumping the new one onto the old one.

-__OPTIONAL:__ If you are using Arcana with Cataclysm++, Magiclysm, or a few other mods, the Patchmods folder has optional mods that allow the content of different mods to interact in more ways.
+__OPTIONAL:__ If you are using Arcana with Cataclysm++, Magical Nights, or a few other mods with Bright Nights, the Patchmods folder has optional mods that allow the content of different mods to interact in more ways.
 These are NOT necessary for actual functionality even if you use both mods, and just add a few extra improvements.
-To use, copy the correct version (for DDA or BN, folder names will be marked as such) of the patchmod desired from the Patchmods folder into your data/mods folder.
+To use, copy the patchmod subfolder desired from the Patchmods folder into your data/mods folder.
 Then just include it during world generation, it will automatically be loaded after the two mods to be combined, due to requiring the relevant mods as prerequisites.
+For DDA, mod interactions for supported mods are handled by the mod_interactions folder in Arcana itself.

 Links to Third-Party Mod Repos That Have Patchmods Available:
 * Cataclysm++, the scifi and innawoods content megamod by Noctifer-de-Mortem: https://github.com/Noctifer-de-Mortem/nocts_cata_mod
-* Magical Nights, the remastered update to Magiclysm specific to Bright Nights by RobbieNeko: https://github.com/RobbieNeko/Magical-Nights

-Stuff the BN version has that the DDA version lacks:
-* Mod interactions involving itemgroups work right in BN version due to retaining old itemgroup behavior.
-* Cleric ring has real psy resistance due to retaining `AEP_PSYSHIELD`.

-Stuff the DDA version has that the BN version lacks:
-* Itemdrop overrides and/or recipe interaction with anomalous monsters and items that're in DDA but not BN.
-* The "how it happened" dialogue stuff for recruitable NPCs.
-* A few minor achievements.

 ## Arcana
 * A new skill, which I'm surprised I got working.
 It's used as the primary crafting skill for magical items.
 Thanks to a PR by BevapDin, magic weapons can now use this skill.